-We all know by now that one of the most effective passive fire protection measures for structural steel is the application of thin-film intumescent coatings, which can be applied either on-site or off-site (The advantages over alternatives is something we have discussed on numerous occasions, but check out some blogs if you would like a refresher).
+If you are a regular reader of our blogs, or work in the fire-rating industry, you know by now that one of the most effective passive fire protection measures for structural steel is the application of thin-film intumescent coatings.
+This product category has multiple advantages over solvent based products and even more over older technologies, or even concrete encasement, not least of all the fact that they can be applied either on-site or off-site (The advantages over alternatives is something we have discussed on numerous occasions, but check out some of our other blogs if you would like a refresher).

-In the past we have discussed the choices between on and off-site application, but wanted to look at it again., helping you to better understand what you need to know about the growing trend of off-site/modular construction and the factors driving it.
-Specifically, we will discuss off-site application and the reasons not to use anything but thin film intumescent coatings for off-site applications.
+In the past, we have discussed the choices between on and off-site application, but wanted to look at it again, helping you to better understand what you need to know about the growing trend of off-site/modular construction and the factors driving it.
+In today’s blog, we wanted to take a deeper look at when you may use off-site application of fire rating measures, and the reasons not to use anything but thin film intumescent coatings for off-site applications.

 What are off-site/modular constructions?

 When a structure is built off-site (away from the location it will eventually come to be located) under controlled plant conditions, it is termed modular construction.
+But really, it is a fancy phrase for the construction of key elements away from the site.
 The processes are slightly different for construction, however, the process utilises similar materials, adheres to the same codes and requires the same sign off as conventional construction.
 Structures are produced in “modules” that are then transported and assembled on site.
 The elements constructed under this process have become almost indistinguishable from those built on-site so good is the standard these days.

 Today, the demand for modular construction has dramatically increased as more and more construction companies and clients discover the benefits.
 In fact, modular construction is estimated to be valued at $196.2 billion by 2026 globally, which just shows its growth, utilisation, and increasing preference by builders all over the world.

-Let’s take a quick look at some of the advantages of off-site construction:
+Above and beyond the above growth statistics, let’s take a top-level look at some of the advantages of off-site construction:

 It is greener